Paullllllllllllllllll/ChronoTranscriber/README.md

   - Supports EPUB 2.0 and EPUB 3.0
   - Automatically detects and extracts text from EPUB chapters
   - Preserves EPUB chapter structure and metadata
+- MOBI/Kindle Extraction: Natively extract text from unencrypted MOBI, AZW, AZW3, and KFX ebooks by unpacking to EPUB/HTML/PDF and normalizing the resulting text
 - Image Folder Transcription: Process directories containing scanned page images (PNG, JPEG)
 - Auto Mode Discovery: Scan a mixed directory and automatically choose native, Tesseract, or GPT transcription per file
 - Multi-Page Support: Preserve page ordering and handle documents with hundreds or thousands of pages